The Standing Wave Society in collaboration with CBC Radio 2 presents

 Sunday December 9, 2007 at The Vancouver East Cultural Centre

-On December 9, 2007, Standing Wave and guest artists Giorgio Magnanensi (conductor/live electronics), Veda Hille (piano/vocals), Steve Wright (guitar) and Kedrick James (sound poetry) presented teatro dell’udito, the first instalment in their Creator/Curator Series.
+standing wave_teatro_ecardOn December 9, 2007, Standing Wave and guest artists Giorgio Magnanensi (conductor/live electronics), Veda Hille (piano/vocals), Steve Wright (guitar) and Kedrick James (sound poetry) presented teatro dell’udito, the first installment in their Creator/Curator Series.
 Not simply a concert, but an event in itself, this was indeed “theatre for the ears.” teatro dell’udito featured works curated and composed by Giorgio Magnanensi.
 The focal point of the evening was the premiere of his piece ethuiá VII, which explored concepts of gesture and figure in a musical context structured to enhance the virtuosity of the performers.
 Magnanensi worked in collaboration with the members of Standing Wave to allow each musician’s personal reaction to his music a chance to shine forth.
 The concert programme included compositions by a wide variety of composers, each of which embody and reinforce a sense of movement and space and enhance cultural and poetic links among diverse styles of contemporary idioms.
 The evening featured excerpts and sonic collages, performed in seamless continuity, of works by a multitude of 20th century icons from Gustav Mahler to Neil Young, to contemporary composers such as Monaural and Aki Tsuyuko.

 STANDING WAVE in Concert